Agent Harnesses

 When Anthropic accidentally published Claude Code’s full source (512K lines TypeScript), the community ignored the model integration and reverse-engineered the 12-layer harness system, 40+ tools, and orchestration patterns.
 Claw Code replicated the architecture in Python overnight.
 100K GitHub stars in 24 hours.

-The Two Critical Concepts
+The Two Concepts That Matter Most

 1. Context Hygiene (from Dex Horthy - Context Engineering for AI Coding Workflows)